MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/controls/control-microphone.md

 ## Description
 App users can make audio recordings if the device where the app is running has a microphone.

-Audio is stored in 3gp format in Android, AAC format in iOS, and OGG format in web browser.
+Audio is stored in 3gp format in Android, AAC format in iOS, and OGG format in web browsers.

 ## Key properties
 **Mic** – On a device that has more than one microphone, the numeric ID of the microphone that the app uses.